|Nutritional Guidelines (per serving)|

 Bow tie cookies were a staple at Jewish neighborhood bakeries but, sadly, these mom-and-pop bakeries are disappearing at an alarming rate because they can't compete with the pricing leverage of the in-house bakeries of big-box stores.
 The prices might be lower, but you're paying for preservatives and, often, inferior quality and taste.

 If made correctly, kichels are light, airy and crunchy—a perfect foil for sweet wine, schnapps, coffee or tea.
 This egg-rich recipe calls for 4 large eggs and 9 large egg yolks.
 Use the leftover egg whites in a recipe like this meringue torte.

 - 4 teaspoons sugar (granulated)

 - 1 teaspoon salt

 - 1 1/4 teaspoons rum flavoring

 - 3 1/2 cups flour (unsifted all-purpose)

 - 3 cups sugar (granulated)

-- Combine 4 teaspoons sugar, salt, eggs, egg yolks, vegetable oil, vanilla, rum flavoring, and flour in a large bowl or stand mixer and beat with the paddle attachment on low speed (1 or 2 on a KitchenAid) until a smooth dough is achieved and the gluten is well-developed—about 20 minutes.
+Combine 4 teaspoons sugar, salt, eggs, egg yolks, vegetable oil, vanilla, rum flavoring in a large bowl or stand mixer.
+Slowly add in the flour a cup at a time, scraping down the sides to make sure everything is combined and beat with the paddle attachment on low speed (1 or 2 on a KitchenAid) until a smooth dough is achieved and the gluten is well-developed—about 20 minutes.